 Growing up I was the outcast – the kid they threw things at on the bus.
 I spent most of my life trying not to be noticed – trying to blend in.
 I carried the belief into adulthood that to be successful meant to look and act like everyone else.
 But I wasn’t like everyone else.
 And it got really exhausting trying to be.
 And really boring.
 So one day I cast aside the expected life, dusted off the gifts I had been hiding, stepped out of my comfort zone and onto a stage as a motivational speaker and comedian.
 And I didn’t look back.
 And guess what.
 It turns out that being different isn’t such a bad thing.
 In fact, it’s a great thing.
 In fact, it’s everything.
 I have learned that it’s not blending in that makes you a success, but standing out among the crowd.
 So now I’m sharing my journey with you – to take you from blending in to flying high above your comfort zone.
 I want to share the mindsets and behaviors that I had to break, and the new attitudes I had to adopt.
+I want to help you find your story, rewrite your story, and live into your story.
 I want to share the many ways I’ve learned to stand out in a crowded market.
 Want in?
 I sure hope so.
 Now get ready – to STAND UP AND STICK OUT!

 Things I Have Learned About Life

-Our success and happiness is a direct correlation to how we feel about ourselves and the script that runs through our head.
+- Our success and happiness is a direct correlation to how we feel about ourselves and the script that runs through our head – how we see ourselves, each other, our jobs, and our part in the big picture.
 I want to make sure your script is healthy and is working for you instead of against you.

 - I think many of us spend our time being reactive rather than proactive.
 I want to help you turn big dreams into realistic action steps.
 I want to help you define the life you want, believe that you deserve it, and help you create a plan to get there.
 I believe that dreams don’t come true by chance, but by hard work, sweat, and perseverance.
 And sometimes we all need a little encouragement to keep going.